laurosilvacom/Full-Stack-Development-in-Era-of-Serverless/README.md

 - Intentional use of managed services
 - Serverless functions to full in gaps
 - Custom client SDK's for API interactions
-- GraphQL as main data source
+- GraphQL as the main data source

 ## Assumptions

 - Agility is a key market differentiator
 - Code is a liability
 - Front-end skillset increasingly valuable
-- Deliberate focus on not reinventing the wheel
+- A deliberate focus on not reinventing the wheel

 ## Benefits